TANA GREENE | DURATION: 52 MINUTES

 She discusses where the staffing and transportation industries are going and the importance of 'the last mile.'

-Tana explains how she got into the staffing business and a key business and life decision she and her husband had to make.
+Tana explains how she got into the staffing business and a key decision she and her second husband had to make.

 She reflects on when something felt missing, 'the big lie,' and a leadership turning point.